Stavros-Stathopoulos/Flet-website-app/README.md

 Q: How do I use this application?
 A: Run the main.py file and enter the name, phone number, or email of the person you want to find.

-Q: What is the purpose of requirements.txt?
+*Q*: What is the purpose of requirements.txt?
 A: requirements.txt lists all libraries needed to run the application.
 Install them by running:

-bash
-Copy code
 pip install -r requirements.txt
 Q: Why use a virtual environment?
 A: A virtual environment isolates the application's dependencies, preventing conflicts with other projects and ensuring version compatibility.
 It’s a best practice for any Python development.